balxor/rox/output/README.md

 Any attempt to use this material for cheating, exploitation, runtime manipulation, bypassing protections, violating terms of service, or harming other players is solely the responsibility of the person performing those actions.

-Use these outputs only to understand static file structure, table mapping, and client-side data documentation.
+Use these outputs only to understand static file structure, table mapping, IL2CPP surface mapping, and client-side data documentation.

 ---